Oswald Külpe: Major works

 In 1912, Külpe published Über die moderne Psychologie des Denkens, which translates into English as On the Modern Psychology of Thinking.
-In this book, he was looking back upon his focus on the systematic experimental introspection method.
+In this book, he was looking back on his focus on the systematic experimental introspection method.
 He believed that before systematic experimental introspection existed, research on thought was incomplete.
 He also believed that having the subject report only on sensations, feelings, and presentations in thought research was severely limiting in that it did not provide an acceptable opportunity to identify what could be considered neither sensation, feeling, nor presentation.
-Once they were given the opportunity to objectively self-observe and describe what was neither sensation, feeling, nor presentation, yet was still a thought process; Külpe and his colleagues identified the need for new definitions and concepts aside from those that already exist.
+Once they were given the opportunity to objectively self-observe and describe what was neither sensation, feeling, nor presentation, yet was still a thought process, Külpe and his colleagues identified the need for new definitions and concepts aside from those that already exist.
 As Külpe wrote:

 “The subjects began to speak in the language of life and assign less importance to the presentations for their inner world.
 They knew and thought, they judged and understood, they grasped the meaning and saw connections without receiving any real help from occasionally occurring imagery.”

-Die Realisierung, a three-volume text composed of Külpe’s lectures, was published from 1912 through 1923.
+Die Realisierung, a three-volume text composed of Külpe's lectures, was published from 1912 through 1923.
 Other notable publications include the publication of a monograph, Zur Katagorienlehre, which was presented in the year of his untimely death, 1915, before the Bavarian Academy of Science.
 Other books by Külpe include the 1912 publication of Psychologie und Medizin and Philosophie der Gegenwart.